-- It consists of deliberately hurtful behavior; - It occurs repeatedly over a period of time; - It is difficult for those being bullied to defend themselves.
+- (A) It consists of deliberately hurtful behavior; - (B) It occurs repeatedly over a period of time; - (C) It is one-sided; and - (D) It is difficult for those being bullied to defend themselves.

-2. Occurrences
+(2) Occurrences

-- Physical where the person being bullied is hit kicked or when belongings are taken or damaged. - Verbal bullying which consists of name-calling or insulting, racist or sexist remarks. - Indirect when malicious rumors or stories are spread or the person is excluded from the social group.

-3. Examples of bullying or harassment that occur in school:
+- (A) Physical where the person being bullied is hit kicked or when belongings are taken or damaged. - (B) Verbal bullying which consists of name-calling or insulting, racist or sexist remarks. - (C) Indirect when malicious rumors or stories are spread or the person is excluded from the social group. - (3) Examples of bullying or harassment that occur in school:

-- Someone is threatening to beat you up in school, including when walking to or from school, when you get on or off the bus, while at the bus stop, while talking on your phone, while you are online using instant messaging, in chat rooms, or by email. - Someone is taking something of yours without your permission. - Someone is spreading rumors about you or your family. - Someone is embarrassing you in front of others by either calling you names or doing something to you, like hiding your book. - Someone is telling other kids not to talk to you or be friends with you. - Someone continues to shove into you in the halls and says it is always an accident. - Someone is sexually harassing you (always following you around, whistling at you when you walk by, making comments about your body, etc.).
+- (A) Someone is threatening to beat you up in school, including when walking to or from school, when you get on or off the bus, while at the bus stop, while talking on your phone, while you are online using instant messaging, in chat rooms, or by email. - (B) Someone is taking something of yours without your permission. - (C) Someone is spreading rumors about you or your family. - (D) Someone is embarrassing you in front of others by either calling you names or doing something to you, like hiding your book. - (E) Someone is telling other kids not to talk to you or be friends with you. - (F) Someone continues to shove into you in the halls and says it is always an accident. - (G) Someone is sexually harassing you (always following you around, whistling at you when you walk by, making comments about your body, etc.).

-4. Make a report when:
+(4) Make a report when:

-- Someone is threatening to beat you up. - Someone keeps taking things without your permission. - Someone is spreading rumors about you or your family. - Someone is embarrassing you in front of others. - Someone is telling other kids not to talk to you. - Someone continues to shove you in the halls. - Someone is sexually harassing you. - 5.
-Consequences Administrative Discretion
+- (A) Someone is threatening to beat you up. - (B) Someone keeps taking things without your permission. - (C) Someone is spreading rumors about you or your family. - (D) Someone is embarrassing you in front of others. - (E) Someone is telling other kids not to talk to you. - (F) Someone continues to shove you in the halls. - (G) Someone is sexually harassing you. - (5) Consequences - Administrative Discretion

-B. Hazing
+Hazing